msart/Joint-angles-estimation-with-9dof-sensors/README.md

 Instructions:

 Connect the 2 sensors, the first one must be in forearm.

-Start puredata and open the GuitarExtended_SimpleFuzz.pd Connect the instrument
+Start puredata and open the Puredata/GuitarExtended_SimpleFuzz.pd

+Connect the instrument

-Then run the Joint_Angles_Estimation.py
+Then run the python_src/Joint_Angles_Estimation.py

 Check if the communication between pd and the python program is workign as intended